Eschatologue/CM_wiki/docs/spells/6th-level.md

 A beam of brilliant light flashes out from your hand in a 5-foot-wide, 60-foot-long line.
 Each creature in the line must make a Constitution Saving Throw.
 On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
 Undead and oozes have disadvantage on this Saving Throw.

-You can create a new line of radiance as your action on any turn until the spell ends.
+You can create a new line of radiance as your :rsc-action: **Action** on any turn until the spell ends.

 For the duration, a mote of brilliant radiance shines in your hand.
 It sheds bright light in a 30-foot radius and dim light for an additional 30 feet.
 This light is sunlight.